 Promotion to Associate Professor with Tenure

-For detailed information on what is included and involved in the promotion and tenure review, please refer to the faculty collective bargaining agreement and the Academic Affairs website.
-The Academic Affairs website also has unit-specific criteria and procedures posted.
+For detailed information on what is included and involved in the promotion and tenure review, please refer to the faculty collective bargaining agreement and the Office of the Provost website.
+The Office of the Provost website also has unit-specific criteria and procedures posted.

 Contract Renewal Information